specificlanguages/mps-gradle-plugin/subprojects/jbr-toolchain/README.md

     // The plugin creates 'jbr' configuration and sets up dependency substitution to download the correct artifact for
     // the current platform based on the specified dependency jbr("com.jetbrains.jdk:jbr_jcef:21.0.5-b631.8")

+    // Alternatively, depend on a marker artifact that declares a dependency on the matching JBR version.
+This lets you
+    // specify the MPS version and get the JBR that MPS uses without having to look up the JBR version yourself.
+    // jbr("com.jetbrains.mps:mps-jbr:2024.3")
 }

 repositories {